 When disposing of ALPS treated water, whether the sum of ratios of concentrations required by law thus obtained is below 1 is to be checked in the same manner as for other nuclear power stations, etc. currently under operation.
-At Tokyo Electric Power Company (TEPCO)'s Fukushima Daiichi NPS, treatment using ALPS and other equipment is conducted to reduce concentrations of radioactive materials excluding tritium but including those unique to the damaged reactors (such as cesium and strontium) so that their concentrations do not exceed the regulatory standards.
-The performance test on repurification using ALPS and other equipment, which Tokyo Electric Power Company Holdings conducted from September 2020, revealed that the sum of ratios of concentrations required by law for nuclides other than tritium was 0.35.
+At Tokyo Electric Power Company (TEPCO)'s Fukushima Daiichi NPS, treatment using ALPS and other equipment is conducted to reduce concentrations of radioactive materials other than tritium, including those unique to the damaged reactors (such as cesium and strontium), so that their concentrations do not exceed the regulatory standards.